RoadBytes/middleman/source/technical/2017-01-28-simple-github-pr-workflow.html.markdown

 `$ git clone https://github.com/RoadBytes/melbourne-code-reading-club.git`

-and then you can see that a folder was copied onto your computer through listing file in your current directory
+You can see that a folder was copied onto your computer by listing files in your current directory

 `$ ls`